tlietz/collaborlist/README.md

 Check items off on the list, or strikethrough them.
 The list is updated in real time.

 The app is made with Elixir and the Phoenix framework.
-Websockets are used to implement the real time functionality.
+Websockets (wrapped by Phoenix channels and LiveView) are used to implement the real time functionality.
 Postgres is used as a database.

 ---